TinuCH1976/link-library/readme.txt

 = 1.1.6 =
 * The H2 tags that were previously placed before and after the names of the link categories have been replaced by a div class called linklistcatname.
-* This allows for more flexibility in formatting the element using your blog’s stylesheet.
+* This allows for more flexibility in formatting the element using your blogï¿½s stylesheet.

 == Frequently Asked Questions ==